Skip to Main Content

 “DIVE is a hands-on course that teaches you how to utilize learning design tools.”

-Facilitating the Fall 2023 certification are:
+Facilitating the upcoming certification are:

-Total Time: 30-35 hours over six weeks (about 5 hours per week).
+• 30-35 hours over six weeks (about 5 hours per week).

 Steps to Completion